Ready to quit the Appalachian Trail? Read this first.

 But in Virginia, the bubble kinda pops.

 Some people get off trail for good.
 Some stay back due to injuries.
 Some speed way ahead.
-Some (like me) get off trail for a wedding and then come back only to find the entire bubble has passed you by and there’s no way to can’t catch up.
+Some (like me) get off trail for a wedding and then come back only to find the entire bubble has passed you by and there’s no way to catch up.
 You hike 27 miles in a day and 80 miles in 5 days and you are still. way. behind.

 If a hiker falls in the forest and no one is around to hear, can she still break her leg?